UPPMAX/HPC-python/docs/load_run.rst

 .. warning::

-    + Don’t use system-installed Python/2.7.5
+    + Don’t use system-installed python/2.7.5
-    + ALWAYS use Python module
+    + ALWAYS use python module

 .. note::